Special Needs Planning Services

 - Low Income Home Energy Assistance Program (LIHEAP).

-Navigating public benefits and their requirements is challenging but can prove even more difficult for families, whose primary concern is caring for a loved one with disabilities.
+Navigating public benefits and their requirements are challenging but can prove even more difficult for families, whose primary concern is caring for a loved one with disabilities.
 An example of this is that an individual may be eligible for several public benefit programs, which each has different limits for income and resources.
 In addition to this difference, the various programs may treat types of income or resources differently with respect to whether it counts toward the allowable limits set by each program.
-The experienced estate planning, elder law, and special needs planning attorneys in the Greater Charlotte area at Weaver, Bennett & Bland, P.A. can help you learn more about available public benefits for your particular situation.
-Our Charlotte attorneys can also apply for such applicable benefits, and protect any resources that would otherwise make you ineligible for means-tested public benefits.
+The experienced estate planning, elder law, and special needs planning attorneys at Weaver, Bennett & Bland can help you learn more about available public benefits for your particular situation.
+Our attorneys can also apply for such applicable benefits, and protect any resources that would otherwise make you ineligible for means-tested public benefits.

 Supplemental Security Income